lorentzben/host-microbe-interaction-protein/content/citations/scanesProteinMetabolism2021.md

 "McFarland and Coon, 1980, 1984" ([Link](zotero://open-pdf/library/items/GASDAVLC?page=10) )

-"Glutamine is critically important for uric acid formation (see the Section 20.4.2.3).
+<a id="^cfe857"></a> "Glutamine is critically important for uric acid formation (see the Section 20.4.2.3).
 It is not surprising that glutaminase (catalyzing glutamine to glutamate) is either not present or at very low levels in the avian liver (chicken: Wu et al., 1998)." ([Link](zotero://open-pdf/library/items/GASDAVLC?page=10) ) ^cfe857

 "The predominant organ responsible for uric acid formation is the liver" ([Link](zotero://open-pdf/library/items/GASDAVLC?page=10) )